 Usually, baking mishaps can be attributed to the wrong baking temperature.
 Any adjustments in baking temperatures for cakes will change your desired outcome.
 We recommend using an oven thermometer to ensure accurate baking temperatures.

 Have you had success in baking the perfect cake?
 We?d love to hear your stories and not-so-secret recipes — share them with us on our Facebook page.
-If you have baking questions or need baking supplies, we are ready when you are!
+If you have baking questions or need wholesale baking supplier in Miami, we are ready when you are!
 Until next time, happy baking!